ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 Be sure you're not about to start work on a feature which is already being developed by the Facebook team.

-Flow is written in OCaml, which is really nice language, with an easy-to-read type system and pattern matching.
+Flow is written in OCaml, which is a really nice language, with an easy-to-read type system and pattern matching.
 All you need is properly configured Emacs.

 ### Cons